Empirical optimal transport on countable metric spaces: Distributional limits and statistical applications: Distributional Limits

 \subsection{Approximation of continuous distributions}

-In this section we investigate to what extend we can approximate continuous measure by its discretization such that condition \eqref{eq:entropy} remains valid.
-Let $\calX = \left(\frac{k}{M}\right)_{k\in\Z}$ be a discretization of $\R$ and $X$ a real-valued random variable with c.d.f. $F$ which is continuous and has a Lebesgue density $f$.
+In this section we investigate to what extent we can approximate continuous measures by its discretization such that condition \eqref{eq:entropy} remains valid.
+Let $\calX = \left(\frac{k}{M}\right)_{k\in\Z}$ with $M \in \N$ be a discretization of $\R$ and $X$ a real-valued random variable with c.d.f. $F$ which is continuous and has a Lebesgue density $f$.
 We take $d$ to be the euclidean distance and $x_0 = 0$.
 For $k \in \Z$ we define

 Now, \eqref{eq:entropy} can be estimated as follows.